Helmholtz-UFZ/saqc/sphinxdoc/getting_started/TutorialAPI.rst

 Each call to a ``SaQC`` method returns a new object (all itermediate objects share the main internal data structures, so we only create shallow copies).
-Setting up more complex quality control suites (here by calling the additional methods :py:func:`flagConstants <Functions.saqc.flagConstants>` and :py:func:`flagByGrubbs <Functions.saqc.flagByGrubbs>`) is therefore simply a matter of method chaining.
+Setting up more complex quality control suites (here by calling the additional methods :py:meth:`~saqc.SaQC.flagConstants` and :py:meth:`~saqc.SaQC.flagByGrubbs`) is therefore simply a matter of method chaining.

 .. testcode:: python